Clone repository

 🤝 Contributing

 We welcome contributions!
-Please see our Contributing Guidelines for detailed guidelines.
+Please see CONTRIBUTING.md for detailed guidelines.

 Quick Start: 1.
 Fork the repository 2.
 Create a feature branch (git checkout -b feature/amazing-feature) 3.
 Make your changes with tests 4.
 Submit a pull request